Dandelionslove/YaraleeDist/ReadMe.md

-Just open the **index.html** in the browser, you will see the website. file dir:
+Just open the **index.html** in the browser, the website will show. file dir:
 ***dist/deploy/index.html***